how to get involved

-The full RQC entitles you to as many rides as you want, whereas the Hunt Members RQC only allows you to ride in one Hunt Members race (you need to have qualified with the relevant Hunt in order to ride in their Hunt race).
+The full RQC entitles you to ride in as many races as you want, whereas the Hunt Members RQC only allows you to ride in one Hunt Members race (you need to have qualified with the relevant Hunt in order to ride in their Hunt race).

 Should you apply for a Hunt Members RQC you can always upgrade to a Full Certificate by paying the difference of the two.
 You are only allowed to ride in a total of three Hunt Members races each season.

-A comprehensive guide called - "In The Saddle" - that tells you everything you need to know about the Rules and Regulations of Point-to-Pointing for Riders is available in our Downloads section.
-As well as that, BHA Information for Owners & Riders can be downloaded.
+A comprehensive guide called "In The Saddle" tells you everything you need to know about the Rules and Regulations of Point-to-Pointing for Riders, and can be found in the Downloads section.
+BHA Information for Owners & Riders can also be downloaded there.

-As all of the Point-to-Point meetings throughout the UK are run by volunteers, there is always the need for another pair of hands to help with the preparation.
+As all Point-to-Point meetings throughout the UK are run by volunteers, there is always the need for another pair of hands to help with the preparation.

 The staging of a Point-to-Point is a massive undertaking and any assistance, great or small, is always welcomed.

 For details on how you can help out please contact the appropriate Area Secretary who will be able to direct you further.